seinecle/blog/_posts/2021-12-17-detecting-humor-and-sarcasm.md

 I understand that one can be uncertain about the effectiveness of this approach: is it really possible to arrive at a list of semantic markers of something as subtle as sarcasm?
 My response is to turn the table on this argument.
 When or if sarcasm is impossible to pinpoint semantically, then a computational approach cannot get a grasp on it... __but neither can humans__.

 To put it differently: when sarcasm is entirely context dependent (no semantic clue available), then machines and humans alike tend to be unsure about the sarcastic character of the utterance.
-This shows that the computational approach has not hit a limit, but instead that the person who made the sarcastic comment used to few markers to make its intentions (sarcasm or not?) entirely known.
+This shows that the computational approach has not hit a limit, but instead that the person who made the sarcastic comment used too few markers to make its intentions (sarcasm or not?) entirely known.

 An excellent example of this is an exchange betwenn Elon Musk and an unofficial account sharing news about [Rocket Lab](https://www.rocketlabusa.com/) on Twitter, dating from Oct 1, 2021.
 The account "Everything Rocket Lab" tweeted: